carlocardella/vscode-auto-git-extension/README.md

 ## Usage
 1. Install the extension (from VSIX or Marketplace).
 2. Open your workspace/folder containing a git repository.
-3. Go to Settings and search for "Auto Git" or "vscode-autogit".
+3. Go to Settings and search for "Auto Git" or "vscode-autoGit".
-4. Enable `vscode-autogit.enabled` and configure other options as desired.
+4. Enable `vscode-autoGit.enabled` and configure other options as desired.

 ## Development
 - Run `npm install` to install dependencies